PrestaShop/prestashop-specs/core/back-office/Catalog-products-add-edit.md

  2) **Cost price**: It’s used for margin calculations.
 To separate decimals a dot or a comma can be used, both should work no matter the language.
  3) **Impact on weight**: If the combination have a different weight than the one set in Shipping tab, you can enter the difference here (positive or negative).
 Carriers that does not accept products greater than this weight are not displayed in front-office.
 To separate decimals a dot or a comma can be used, both should work no matter the language.
  4) **Impact on price (tax excl.)**: When a value is filled, the impact on price tax incl field is calculated automatically according to the tax rule chosen.
 To separate decimals a dot or a comma can be used, both should work no matter the language.
 When you change it, the same field in pricing tab is also updated.
- 5) **Impact on price (tax incl.)**: This field shouldn't be displayed if taxes are disabled in International > Taxes (issue 15330).
+ 5) **Impact on price (tax incl.)**: This field shouldn't be displayed if taxes are disabled in International > Taxes (<a href="https://github.com/PrestaShop/PrestaShop/issues/15330">issue 15330</a>).
 When a value is filled, the price tax excl field is calculated automatically according to the tax rule chosen.
 To separate decimals a dot or a comma can be used, both should work no matter the language.
 When you change it, the same field in pricing tab is also updated.
  6) **Availability date**: Date field.
 The date should be displayed in front-office in the product details part, no matter the availability of the product.
  7) **Reference**: : The reference of the combination is displayed in the product details part in front-office, according to the selected combination.
  8) **Minimum quantity**: In front-office (product page & quick-view), this value is indicated in the quantity field.
 When this value is > 1, a message is displayed under the quantity field in front-office “The minimum purchase order quantity for the product is X.”